The Commercial Dispatch: Consolidation

-Post consolidation
+Post-consolidation

 In 1925 Imes moved the newspaper to its present location at 516 Main Street.
 The Commercial Dispatch became a daily paper in 1926.

-Upon Imes's death on June 18, 1947 at the age of 58, his son, Vinton Birney Imes Jr. took over as editor and publisher.
+Upon Imes's death on June 18, 1947, at the age of 58, his son, Vinton Birney Imes Jr. took over as editor and publisher.
 Birney Imes Jr. carried on as editor and publisher for nearly 50 years.
 His son, Birney Imes III assumed the leadership of the Dispatch in 1996 after the retirement of his father.

 From 1956 to 2004, The Commercial Dispatch operated WCBI-TV, the CBS television affiliate for north Mississippi.

-On June 8, 2009 The Commercial Dispatch began publishing The Starkville Dispatch, a daily edition of The Commercial Dispatch that focuses on Starkville, Mississippi.
+On June 8, 2009, The Commercial Dispatch began publishing The Starkville Dispatch, a daily edition of The Commercial Dispatch that focuses on Starkville, Mississippi.
 Both papers share the bulk of their content, including all advertising, but the local news pages in The Starkville Dispatch tend to focus on Starkville-specific content.

 In January 2018, Peter Imes, the great-grandson of the first editor-publisher of The Commercial Dispatch, became the fourth man in the family to hold that title.

 Circulation

-Daily circulation is approximately 14,000.
+The daily circulation is approximately 14,000.
 In addition to the daily newspaper, the Dispatch maintains an online presence and publishes the quarterly magazine Catfish Alley.

 The paper has no local competition in the daily market in Columbus, but does compete with a local weekly, the Columbus Packet, and two daily newspapers in its regional coverage area, the Starkville Daily News and the West Point Daily Times Leader.
-Subscriptions are currently about $12 per month.
-Rack papers sell for $0.75 Monday through Friday and $1.25 on Sunday.
+Subscriptions are currently $14.45 per month.
+Rack papers sell for $0.75 Monday through Friday and $1.25 on Saturday.